 Establish a major resource and location for behavioral/mental health literacy education training for the general public with special emphasis on improving knowledge of behavioral/mental health issues, recognizing behavioral/mental health symptoms, promoting early intervention, and enhancing help seeking behaviors.
 Mental Health First Aid (youth and adult) training as well as other knowledge based programs will be offered to the community.

 Provide specialized training on research methods and protocols in behavioral/mental health when working with African Americans and other underserved populations.

 Provide support and training in the development of undergraduate and graduate student researchers.

 Establish culturally sensitive intervention protocols that can be tested and used in the community.

-The Director, Dr. Jackie Robinson, is responsible for the overall operations of the center.
+The Director, Dr. Gwendolyn Singleton, is responsible for the overall operations of the center.
 The Director is responsible for leadership and supervision of all faculty, staff, students and volunteers affiliated with the center.
 The Director identifies funding sources in order to meet and expand on goals and initiatives established by the center.

 The Assistant Director, Dr. Huijun Li, is responsible for identifying funding sources, and implementing research and training plans as directed by the Director.
 The Assistant Director also participates in supervision and training of students and volunteers.
 The Assistant Director reports to the Director.